Near Nuremberg, 2006

 The testers, which were assigned by a subcontractor and themselves employed by another subcontractor, don’t exist without supervision, technical supervision and a test-management hierarchy.

-If someone is somehow creative, there is a lot of space for inventing BS-activities.
+If anyone is creative or has too much time on his hands, there is plenty of space for inventing BS-activities.
 There is also a wide range for automating most parts of the process.
 If someone is familiar with coding, it is not very difficult to expand a test-activity from two hours to, say, two days without any genuine difference in the result.

 Barely anyone verifies these expenditures of time, because nobody has motivation or time to check highly intricate code and scripts with thousands of program-lines, or scrutinize the whole test-strategy on which basis the code was once created.1

-1 this is of course also an inherent problem within the development process of software and has nothing to do with BS
+1 this is in parts an inherent problem within the development process of software and thus actually not BS

-Your boss is also seldom interested in the fact that you don’t have work for eight hours.
+Your boss is also rather uninterested in the fact that you don’t have work for eight hours.

 He gets the money for outsourced projects or the work packages for months, sometimes years in advance.
-If there is indeed no work to do the only thing he does is shrugging with his shoulders (this is an elephant in the room that nobody wants to mention).
+If there is indeed no work, the best you can get is a shrug with the shoulders (this is an elephant in the room, as a matter of fact).

 Case study #3

-I once had a job that was originally not a BS-Job, but became a BS-Job after about two years.
+I once had a job that was originally not a BS-Job, but turned into a BS-Job after about two years.
 The trouble started as we were not longer allowed to have our offices in the proximity of our client (that had some legal background).

 Again I was hired by a subcontractor of a subcontractor.
-The main assignment for the project-engineers was software testing in the context of electronic control units (ECUs) for premium vehicles.
+The main assignment for the project-engineers was software testing in the Electronic Control Units (ECUs) context.
 During the term of the project, most of the testing had been automated (to which I had contributed) or was carried out by the supplier himself.

 Two factors generated more and more BS.